 How will I keep track of school timings?

 You will need to keep track of the time because you need to move between different classrooms throughout the day.
 Wearing a watch is a great idea and most of the classrooms have a clock on the wall.
 The school also has pips (little beeps) which tell you when lessons are about to start and finish.
 To make sure you leave enough time at the end of break and lunch to get to your classroom there are warning pips.
 When you hear the first set of beeps you really should make your way to your lesson.

 What will happen if I am late to lesson?

 For new Year 7s, we understand that finding your way around school in the first few weeks might be tricky.
 You may get muddled with your timetable or find it difficult to locate a certain classroom – we all make mistakes!
 You are unlikely to get in trouble for being late in the first few weeks, just explain to your teacher why you are late.
 However, as you get more used to the building and your timetable you will be expected to be punctual.
-Students who are late can have their conduct cards signed with a negative point, so it is best to avoid it.

 What will happen if I demonstrate positive behaviour?